Birdweed, Common Chickweed, Chickenwort, Passerina, Starweed, Star Chickweed, Winterweed…

 The genus, Stellaria L., was described by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 178 species in the Stellaria genus (as of 5-23-21 when I last updated this page).
-It is a member of the plant family Caryophyllaceae with 98 genera.
-Those numbers could change as updates are made by POWO.
+As of 12-14-22 when I last updated this page, Plants of the World Online by Kew lists 172 species in the Stellaria genus.
+It is a member of the plant family Caryophyllaceae with 101 genera.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Stellaria media is from Plants of the World Online.
-Areas in green are where the species is native and purple where it has been introduced.
+Areas in green are where the species is native and purple is where it has been introduced.
 The map on the USDA Plants Database for the United States and Canada is the same.
-They upgraded their site and were having server issues and bugs to fix so the link may not work properly.

 I think every gardener knows what Chickweed is since it is quite common throughout most of the world.
 Despite its unneeded activity in flower beds and gardens, Chickweed has several medicinal properties and is said to be healthy to eat in salads.
 Personally, I have not tried it in salads but I have bought salve made from it and it was great.
 It is much easier to buy it from a natural food store than to make it yourself.

-Each Chickweed plant can produce over 800 seeds and the seeds can lay dormant in soil for up to 10 years.
-Plants can continue to produce seed even when pulled up and can reestablish themselves when left on the ground.
+Each Chickweed plant can produce over 800 seeds and the seeds can lay dormant in the soil for up to 10 years.
+Plants can continue to produce seeds even when pulled up and can reestablish themselves when left on the ground.

 Removing Chickweed from the flower beds is just something I have learned to live with.
-It grows freely in several areas, but it isn’t allowed in the flower beds once I plant the beds and the perennials start growing.
+It grows freely in several areas, but it isn’t allowed in flower beds or the garden.
 Once the temps get warmer and the rain is less plentiful, the Chickweed starts to fizzle out.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.